 asking how to deal with “reluctant learners”.
 We are all familiar

 with students who seem completely disengaged in school.
 They

-either slump across the desk in a near coma, or spend class time disrupting and
+either slump across the desk in a near coma, or spend class

-in school.
+engaged in school.
 The first thing you need to rule out of course,

 are health issues.
-Serious sleep deprivation, depression and other significant
+Serious sleep deprivation, depression and

 outside of health issues, we find only 2 real causes for non-engagement:

-who refuses to work in class, is simply trying to establish
+student who refuses to work in class, is simply trying to establish

 control boundaries.
 They have set up a “me vs you” playing field

 and they are determined to be in charge of the game.
 If you

 me remind you here, that just because you are increasing students’

-or beneath their ability.
+above or beneath their ability.
 Regardless of whether or not

 the teacher believes the student can do an assignment, if the

 On the other